 Architects and the designers of our surroundings are the driving force behind the design and development of our built environment.
 Whether they are designing new buildings, giving a new lease of life to existing ones, developing urban spaces, landscapes or contemporary interiors, architects have a profound influence on all our lives.

-Kent’s MArch architecture programme is validated by the Royal Institute of British Architects (RIBA), and the award is prescribed by the Architects' Registration Board (ARB) as giving exemption from part two of their professional examinations.
-The MArch well-positions its graduates to continue after the degree to a part three programme in architecture and professional practice.
+Kent’s MArch architecture programme is validated by the Royal Institute of British Architects (RIBA), and the award is prescribed by the Architects' Registration Board (ARB) as giving exemption from Part 2 of their professional examinations.
+The MArch positions its graduates well to continue after the degree to a Part 3 programme in architecture and professional practice.

 Information for international students